WordsGPT/psycholinguistics_framework/README.md

 # Psycholinguistics framework

+## Features
+- Run esitamtion of word features and fine-tunings using OpenAI models, Gemini models, Hugging Face models using HF API or local deployment
+- Fine-tune new versions of LLMs

 ## Setting Up the framework
 1. Copy `apis_example.env` to `apis.env` and fill it with your model credentials
 2. Install dependencies with `pip install -r requirements.txt`